w3f/polkadot-wiki/docs/learn/learn-nft.md

 ## NFTs in Polkadot & Kusama

-As mentioned, the use of standardized pallets provide a decentralised processing mechanism through Wasm contracts which are specifically optimized for speed and advanced functionality of an NFT implementation.
-Two examples of this are the Polkadot NFTs pallet and the Unique Network’s collection of NFT utility pallets.
-This approach allows any parachain in the ecosystem to gain access to advanced NFT features without needing to build a contract framework from scratch.
+As mentioned, standardized pallets provide a decentralized processing mechanism through Wasm contracts, specifically optimized for an NFT implementation’s advanced functionality.
+Two examples are the Polkadot NFTs pallet and the Unique Network’s collection of NFT utility pallets.
+This approach allows any parachain in the ecosystem to access advanced NFT features without building a contract framework from scratch.

-With the introduction of NFT capabilities to the cross-chain messaging format (XCM) a direct inter-chain NFT transfer solution is becoming a reality.
-This topic is explored in more detail in the next chapter.
+With the introduction of NFT capabilities to the cross-chain messaging format (XCM), a direct inter-chain NFT transfer solution is becoming a reality.

-One important aspect of NFT interoperability hinges on the ability of differing networks to have a common agreement on metadata format.
+A critical aspect of NFT interoperability hinges on the ability of differing networks to agree on a common metadata format.
 This greatly simplifies interoperability and removes the need for metadata conversion steps.
 In this regard, an effort is underway to make this a reality in this proposal [RFC-0125: XCM Asset Metadata](https://polkadot-fellows.github.io/RFCs/approved/0125-xcm-asset-metadata.html#rfc-0125-xcm-asset-metadata).

-The other option of building a framework of Solidity contracts as the scaffolding for the advanced features within an EVM is also a viable option but is somewhat hampered by the necessity of using bridging mechanisms for cross-chain transfers and a lack of a derivative NFT solution.
-This approach has the limitations described in the previous chapter and It currently also exhibits much less efficient transaction processing than the native substrate solutions.
+The other option of building a framework of Solidity contracts as the scaffolding for advanced features within an EVM is also viable.
+Still, it is hampered by the necessity of using bridging mechanisms for cross-chain transfers and a lack of a derivative NFT solution.
+This approach exhibits much less efficient transaction processing than the native substrate solutions.

 :::info